 UNITE UP, gamers!
 No, not for a fan campaign.
-Not for some equal rights issue.
 Not for a region-locking protest.
 To SAVE THE WORLD from the forces of evil!
 Wait.. come back!
 I can see you all running away from the screen.
 The Wonderful 101 is that kind of game, it elicits of strong response whether it’s excitement or discouragement.
 You just have to tell people how uninterested you are because the concept slaps you in the face and demands an answer.
 You have a choice here, to buckle up and save the world OR keep walking and hope someone else does it.
 This review will find out what kind of person you are.

 I’m not going to say the gameplay is intimidating, because then it will be.
 The Wonderful 101 is a game you shouldn’t approach with any preconceptions, because there has NEVER been anything like it.
 At its core it’s an action game where your movement is driven by enemy patterns and environmental hazards, but the approach is vastly different because you are 100 people.
 I won’t compare it to Bayonetta, but I will compare it to 100 Bayonettas.
 You can create a sword, gun, whip, fist and many other things that effectively transform your characters moveset and effectiveness on the spot.
 We are all one, but we are all special.